Bgrlgymnast/VBA-Challenge/README.md

 Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

 ## Other Considerations
-Use the sheet alphabetical_testing.xlsx while developing your code.
+Use the sheet "**alphabetical_testing.xlsx**" while developing your code.
 This dataset is smaller and will allow you to test faster.
 Your code should run on this file in under 3 to 5 minutes.

 Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.